×

 Potential risks of consolidating your student loans

-While there are advantages to consolidating private student loans, it’s important to consider potential risks and reasons why consolidation may not be the best option for everyone.
+While there are advantages to consolidating private student loans, consider potential risks and reasons why consolidation may not be the best option for everyone.

 1. Loss of certain benefits or loan forgiveness options